(originally published in 2007 - much of the info is probably out of date or dead links but there is still some solid advice here!)

 While you apply to shows, I would try to visit shows and look at how other people do their displays and how they weight their booths, etc. I haven't really been impressed with too many displays but it's nice to look, and after you have been surfing displays on the web, you'll recognize them at the show.
 TACA is weird, though b/c those are more high-end crafters and their displays are a little more intense (usually).
 The most important thing is that since you have jewelry, you want to raise your table height up to above people's waist b/c nobody wants to lean down to look at something, and you also want to keep it out of reach of small hands.

 Another benefit to doing shows is that you interact directly with your customers.
-While most of them will probably try your patience (I've been asked if my earrings were real... uh... no they're imaginary, do I take money orders.... huh?, and if a large red glass bead was a ruby... yes and i'm selling a $30,000 stone in a tent in a park...) but some of them will give you some great ideas on how to improve your line, and you'll see what sells out quickly and what you need to make more of for next time!
+While many of them will probably try your patience (I've been asked if I take money orders.... huh?) but some of them will give you some great ideas on how to improve your line, and you'll see what sells out quickly and what you need to make more of for next time!
 And if you're like me, it's an exercise in patience, which isn't all bad.

 You also need to build your image and "brand".
-Come up with a good name (NOT "Julie's designs" or "Unique Creations" - in fact, skip the words "unique" or "designs" altogether - they are really overused) it should be memorable like these brands: "Artafacts", "Verre New York", "Free People", and "My Olivette".
+Come up with a good name (NOT "Julie's designs" or "Unique Creations" - in fact, skip the words "unique" or "designs" altogether - they are really overused) it should be memorable like these brands: "Rifle Paper", "Verre New York", "Free People", or "Herbivore Botanicals".
 If you really want to use your name, use your full name and be done with it, like "Jeanine Payer".
 Simple, effective, classy.
 Tag all of your jewelry with your logo (it's important to create a "brand" that people recognize), and make sure the tags aren't too small or too big.
-I suggest attaching them with 'stretch magic", a clear stretchy string that disappears in displays - they sell it at Michaels.
-I used to make all of my own tags, but now I have them manufactured by Gift Box (1000 for about $120 for a small, two color string tag).
-If you are at that level, you should be able to find a retail store packaging/gift wrap representative in your area (such as Nashville Wraps) who will work with you to create a custom string tag.
+I used to make all of my own tags, but now I have them manufactured for me.
+If you are at that level, you should be able to find a retail store packaging/gift wrap representative in your area (such as Nashville Wraps or Wholestyle Packaging) who will work with you to create a custom string tag.

 Also, try and find sellers who you think complement your work, and ask if they'll trade business cards with you so that they can include them with their orders and you can do the same.
 Say, if you sell burp cloths for babies, you might want to trade business cards with people who make diaper bags or baby clothes.
 If you make jewelry, trade cards with people who make jewelry travel rolls or earring holders or other girlie accessories.